MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_eDiscovery_Standard_Content_Search.md

 1. You should get a message that the hold **Succeeded**.
 On this page select **Done**.

+You have successfully created an eDiscovery (Standard) hold.

 ## Task 3 - Create an eDiscovery (Standard) search

+In Task 3 you will an eDiscovery (Standard) search within the "Wrongful Termination Case" previously created.
+This search aims to identify and collect all relevant electronic data related to the Contoso Ltd. wrongful termination lawsuit.

 1. You should still be logged in with Joni's account.
 If not, open **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**.